joaouzeda/joaouzeda/README.md

 ###

-<p align="left">Mechatronics Engineering student and Engineering Assistant at Greentech Soluções Intra Logísticas, where I develop embedded products.
-I have leadership experience with the NGO Students for Liberty Brazil and technical skills in C/C++, Python, FreeRTOS, and Espressif-IDF.
-Always seeking new challenges and growth opportunities in the embedded systems field.</p>
+<p align="left">Mechatronics Engineering student and Engineering Assistant.
+I developed a telemetry system for logistics equipment, including machine locking and a communication protocol via LoRa and MQTT with timestamp.
+I have leadership experience at the NGO Students for Liberty Brazil and technical skills in C/C++, Python, FreeRTOS, and Espressif-IDF.
+Always looking for new challenges and growth opportunities in the embedded systems field.</p>

 ###